 Mary loved her own family most of all.
-Mary is survived by the love of her life, Bob Douglas, and his children Jillian and Jefferson; her siblings and their spouses, Vince, Ann, Katy and Mark, Tori and Doug, Ken, and Laura and Jim; her nieces and nephews Brittany, Oliver, Ray, Ryan, Audrey, Jane, Ryan Mac, Alex, Brandon, Max, Jason and Michael, and many relatives.
+Mary is survived by the love of her life, Bob Douglas, and his children, Jillian and Jefferson; her siblings and their spouses, Vince, Ann, Katy and Mark, Tori and Doug, Ken, and Laura and Jim; her nieces and nephews, Brittany, Oliver, Ray, Ryan, Audrey, Jane, Ryan Mac, Alex, Brandon, Max, Jason and Michael; and many other relatives.
 We are grateful for her lifetime of love, and we celebrate her home.

 Mary made a difference.